e2eSolutionArchitect/academy/masterclass/azure/series/agenda/az-ado-weekend-day2.md

 - Venue or Meeting details will be shared with registered candidates only
 ------------
 ## Agenda
 - Design a pipeline to deploy a sample infrastructure for a web application
+- Career guidance for the next steps
+- Job Opportunity, Where and How to look for it.
+- Cloud Certification instruction, Certification path, and exam tips.
+- Introduction about Role-based and Certification training programs overview.
+- Introduction about Interview prep coaching.

 ## Workshop
 - Create ADO pipelines to deploy network infrastructure and application infrastructure separately